nOkuda/dummy-tess-api/mkdocs-site/docs/getting-started/tutorial.md

 https://tesserae.caset.buffalo.edu/texts/?author=Vergil&title=Georgics
 ```

-This URL asks Tesserae for information on literary works in its database that have "Vergil" as an author and "Georgics" as the title.
+This URL asks Tesserae for information on literary works in its database that have both "Vergil" as an author and "Georgics" as the title.

 TODO:  Fill out rest of tutorial